rickhull/mudbug/README.md

 * :json - application/json
 * :html - text/html
 * :text - text/plain

-The convenience methods *#get*, *#post*, *#put*, or *#delete* return the response body.
-If the response has a *Content-type:* application/json header, then JSON parsing will be automatically performed on the response body, with the resulting object returned.

 Here is the heart of the Bateman's [response processing](https://github.com/rickhull/bateman/blob/master/lib/bateman.rb#L37):